trbaxter/fractional-calculus-computation-api/README.md

-# Fractional Calculus Computational App (in progress)
+# Fractional Calculus Computation API (in progress)

 ## Overview

-This application is a computational program that calculates derivatives or integrals using fractional calculus techniques based on user input.
+This is a computational API that calculates derivatives or integrals using fractional calculus techniques based on user input.

-## What's fractional calculus?
+## Background

-You may recall from your experiences in calculus that the derivative is normally expressed as follows:

-$$\dfrac{d}{dx}\Big(f(x) \Big)$$

-Where $\dfrac{d}{dx}$ is the derivative operator, and $f(x)$ is the function the derivative is applied to.

-What is the π-th derivative of log(x)?
-Or the √3-th order integral of x²?
-Rarely are these questions addressed in high school or university calculus courses.

-The goal of this program is to provide the user the solutions by accepting a mathematical expression from the user, then providing the derivative / integral of that expression to arbitrary order.
+With ordinary calculus, the number of times we differentiate or integrate a function is typically referred to as the _**order**_ of the operation.
+This order value is restricted to positive integers only.

+Fractional calculus is not bound to this restriction; we are free to take the 4.687-th integral of a function, or the π-th derivative if we wish.
+This grants a much greater precision with which we can analyze the behavior of complex functions in the real world.

+## Some Real-World Applications of Fractional Calculus

+- Conservation of mass in fluid flow [Wheatcraft and Meerschaert (2008)]
+- Analysis of groundwater flow [Atangana et al. (2013-2014)]
+- Modeling viscoelastic dampening in polymer materials [Mainardi (2010)]
+- Propagation of acoustical waves in complex media (biological tissue) [Holm & Näsholm (2011)]
+- Expanding the solution of the Schrödinger equation in quantum mechanics [Bhrawy & Zaky (2017)]

 <br>